 In some of these situations, you’ll want one or more members (usually at least the drummer) playing to a click track.
 A click track is basically just a metronome that makes it easy to sync up the live performance with the prerecorded tracks.
 Since you don’t want the audience to hear the click, mute the corresponding mixer channel in the main mix and just send it to the aux sends for the appropriate performers’ monitors.

 Good news: There are many online services that provide high-quality multitrack versions of contemporary Christian worship songs.
 These allow you to either fill in the gaps in your praise band or fill out your already amazing worship-team lineup with string sections, harmony or backing vocals, and more.
 Using these tracks in Studio One is as easy as drag-and-drop.
 Studio One’s browser lets you see every audio file on your computer and drag it into a session.
 It will even create an audio track for you!
-These tracks can be used live in the same way as pre-recorded audio tracks and can be a great way to add a special touch to holiday services.
+These tracks can be used live in the same way as pre-recorded audio tracks and can be a great way to add a special touch to both weekly and holiday services.

 What else can we do with our multitrack recordings?

 Multitrack recordings can be a great way to attract new congregants, send your pastor’s message out to the world beyond your local community, and provide the congregation with easy access to inspirational sermons and music.
 But like any public engagement, you want to put your best foot forward.
-While the stereo mix you record in real time and upload to SoundCloud or Nimbit can be a great way for sick and elderly congregants to feel connected to their community when they can’t attend services, it’s not the best quality that it can be.
+While the stereo mix you record in real time and upload to a service like SoundCloud can be a great way for sick and elderly congregants to feel connected to their community when they can’t attend services, it’s not the best quality that it can be.
 This is where the integration between Capture, StudioLive, and Studio One comes in.

 As we already mentioned early, you can simply launch Studio One and open your Capture session.
 Unlike most DAWs, bringing in additional tracks or loading plug-ins is as easy as drag-and-drop from Studio One’s browser.
 A plug-in is a piece of software that mimics hardware within a recording application (reverb, delay, compressor, EQ, etc.).